| mine.associations {mining} | R Documentation |

 .

-A data frame where the first column is Lift
+A data frame where the first column is Lift and the remaining columns

-correspond to the variables of x
+correspond to the variables of x.

-Each row describes a cell of x
+Each row describes a cell of x, where marginalized

-variables have value NA
+variables have value NA.

 The lift value describes the ratio of the actual count in the cell versus